FPCR-Environment-and-Design-LTD/FFMPEG-REVERSE/Readme.md

 # Script (Python or Powershell) with GUI WinForm to Reverse Video

 ## Installation Instructions
-Extract FFMPEG.7z and Put FFMPEG.exe in same folder as script
+Extract FFMPEG-REVERSE-PACKAGE.zip and make sure that FFMPEG and the EXE are in the same folder.

 ## Usage
 Select input video and output folder, then click convert.
 This may take a while depending on the length of the video as it has to be re-encoded.